 Sense of community belonging bonds your audience with your brand

-Arguably, Bill Gates infamous: “Content is king”, is no longer the case with excessive amount of content available online.
+Arguably, Bill Gates infamous statement that “Content is king”, is no longer the case with excessive amount of content available online.
 Users upload more than 400 hours of video to YouTube every minute.
 Instagrammers post more than 95 million photos and videos daily.
 Every second, on average, around 6,000 tweets are tweeted on Twitter, which corresponds to over 350,000 tweets sent per minute, 500 million tweets per day.

 Grow your community with their help